APOL1-mediated kidney disease

 About APOL1-mediated kidney disease (AMKD)

 How is AMKD diagnosed?
-Tests to diagnose AMKD usually include blood and urine tests (to check for proteinuria and to measure kidney function).
-A kidney biopsy may be required to better understand the nature of the kidney injury, and a genetic test is needed to identify whether a person has two APOL1 variants.
+Tests to diagnose kidney disease usually include urine and blood tests (to check for proteinuria and to measure kidney function).
+A kidney biopsy may be required to better understand the nature of the kidney injury.
+A definitive diagnosis of AMKD requires a genetic test to confirm whether person has the two APOL1 risk variants.

 What is the underlying cause of disease?
-In people living with two APOL1 variants, an inflammatory exposure (like an infection) can increase the toxic activity of the APOL1 protein in the kidney, which can lead to kidney cell injury, cell death and damage to the glomeruli (which filter blood in the kidney).
+In people living with two APOL1 risk variants, an inflammatory exposure (like an injury or infection) can turn on the toxic activity of the APOL1 protein in the kidney, which can lead to kidney cell injury, cell death and damage to the glomeruli (which filter blood in the kidney).
 This leads to abnormal amounts of protein in the urine (or proteinuria) and decreased ability of the kidney to function.

 The Vertex approach